ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 The EXPLAIN command is used for understanding the performance of a query.
 You can learn more about usage of EXPLAIN command with ANALYZE option [here](https://www.postgresql.org/docs/14/using-explain.html#USING-EXPLAIN-ANALYZE)
 :::

 Notice that total Execution Time is 16.292ms.
-Also, let’s check the index size with the following command:
+Also, let's check the index size with the following command:

 ```sql
 SELECT pg_size_pretty(pg_relation_size('vaccinated_idx'));